Back Home

 BAMBOOS

-Bamboos are used as food (not only to pandas), as ornamental plants, as drawing or painting tools, for fighting soil erosion, to remove some toxins in the soil.
+Bamboos are used as food, as ornamental plants, as tools, for fighting soil erosion, to remove some toxins in the soil.
 Bamboos fix 30 % more CO2 than trees and have a very small ecological imprint.
-Out of bamboos can be made pulp, textile, furniture, floors, fishing rods, bows, music instruments, various ustensils, houses... and so on.
+Out of bamboos can be made pulp, textile, furniture, floors, fishing rods, music instruments... and so on.

 Who, besides Jacques Prevert, could compete with such a long list?